The Piano Somatics Press has published a series of books chronicling Alan's approach to piano technique, which follows a logical evolution:

 Fraser examines the structure and function of the human hand to unlock its innate potency.
 Analysing how we do what we do at the keyboard, he clarifies enigmas that have challenged pianists for generations, showing how many common keyboard movements are counterproductive.
 When these 'movement anomalies' are resolved, astonishing sonorities can be produced - and when this physical approach is linked to musical and performance issues, there's a flowering of new artistry.

-Use this book to improve your playing, and also to add a new dimension to your teaching.
+This book will help improve your playing and also add a new dimension to your teaching.

 Editions in English,

-Honing the Pianistic Self-Image: Skeletal-Based Piano Technique moves the hand from the foundational security of its innate structure and function to a new, sophisticated state – unstable equilibrium – to gain even finer control over the colours and emotions produced at the piano.
+Honing the Pianistic Self-Image: Skeletal-Based Piano Technique brings the hand from its secure structure to a new, sophisticated state – unstable equilibrium – to gain even finer control over the colours and emotions produced at the piano.

-The hand's unstable equilibrium is also related to a similar state in the body, establishing an harmonious relationship to the field of gravity that offers a crucial support to the empowered hand on the keyboard.
+When the body sits in unstable equilibrium , an harmonious relationship is established to the field of gravity offering crucial support to the hand on the keyboard.

 All Thumbs: Well-Coordinated Piano Technique explores the hand's most fascinating and misunderstood digit.
 Never before has the thumb, one of the most neglected parts of the pianist's hand, received such a complete makeover.
 Its role is fleshed out, and a brilliant series of exercises is provided to bring its full potential to bear on ones technique.